xiaoxx970/chatgpt-in-terminal/README.md

 ![example](README.assets/small.gif)

-The latest [gpt-3.5-turbo](https://platform.openai.com/docs/guides/chat/chat-completions-beta) model is used, which is the model used by ChatGPT (rather than the previous generation `text-davinci-003` model).
+The latest [gpt-3.5-turbo](https://platform.openai.com/docs/guides/chat/chat-completions-beta) model is used, which is the model used by ChatGPT free version (rather than the previous generation `text-davinci-003` model).

 ## Install